cytoscape/cytoscape.js-blog/_posts/2017-06-13-contributing.md

 [Cytoscape.js](https://js.cytoscape.org) is an open-source project and welcomes any and all contributions—everything from a small documentation fix to a significant new feature is appreciated.
 It was created at the [Donnelly Center](http://thedonnellycentre.utoronto.ca/) at the University of Toronto and is under active development, coordinated through [GitHub](https://github.com/cytoscape/cytoscape.js).
 The first commit to Cytoscape.js occurred in August 2011; since then, 49 different contributors have made more than 6 million changes to the code in over 3500 separate commits, have led the development of eight community-maintained extensions, and have helped to improve the 22 first-party extensions currently available.
-Intellection property rights are held by the [Cytoscape Consortium](http://www.cytoscapeconsortium.org/), a 501(c)(3) not-for-profit which promotes the use of Cytoscape.js (and other software) in bioinformatics to further the study of biological networks.
-[Funding] is provided through grants from the U.S. National Institutes of Health.
+Intellectual property rights are held by the [Cytoscape Consortium](http://www.cytoscapeconsortium.org/), a 501(c)(3) not-for-profit which promotes the use of Cytoscape.js (and other software) in bioinformatics to further the study of biological networks.
+Funding is provided through grants from the U.S. National Institutes of Health.

 This guide is aimed primarily towards users without prior experience contributing to open-source software (OSS).
 For contributors familiar with the process, the [`CONTRIBUTING.md`](https://github.com/cytoscape/cytoscape.js/blob/master/CONTRIBUTING.md) file is a good place to read about Cytoscape.js-specific guidelines, such as code style.